 PhD Student in the Biology and Biomedical Sciences Program

-I am a 2nd year PhD student in the lab of David Ginty at the Neurobiology Department at Harvard Medical School.
-I am interested in the development of the neural circuits that underlie the perception of touch.
-Before studying at Harvard, I finished Medical School in Greece and conducted research on neuropsychiatric diseases at Columbia University and as an Amgen Scholar at the University of Cambridge.
-Outside of lab, I enjoy traveling, playing basketball and learning new languages.
+I am a 5th year PhD student in the lab of David Ginty at the Neurobiology Department at Harvard Medical School, where I am studying the development of the sensory neurons of touch.
+Before studying at Harvard, I finished Medical School in Greece and conducted research on neuromuscular disorders at Columbia University and neuropsychiatric diseases as an Amgen Scholar at the University of Cambridge.
+Outside of lab, I enjoy painting, baking and yoga.

 Saima Malik Moraleda

 PhD student in the Speech and Hearing Bioscience and Technology program

 I am currently a third year graduate student in the Speech and Hearing Bioscience and Technology (SHBT) program in the Division of Medical Sciences.
 I am interested in understanding the commonalities and differences across languages and speakers in both their neurobiological underpinning and psychological processing.
 I have benefited tremendously from the HGWISE mentoring program and now look forward to joining the team to help budding scientists find female mentors.
 In my free time I enjoy camping, gardening, and reading.

 PhD Student in the Biological and Biomedical Sciences Program